PrimotionStudio/simple_shell/README.md

 ## Dependencies

-This custom simple shell has no external dependencies.
+This simple shell has no external dependencies.
 It is designed to work on Unix-like systems.

 ## Limitations